 I love being a writer!
 For several years I worked as a teacher and librarian.
 This helped prepare me for the challenges of writing books.
 Now, I spend my days doing research, taking notes, and writing.
 I especially enjoy learning how people lived in other times and places.
 After hours of research, I put my notes together to create an original book.
 Then I revise - and revise some more.

 It's a happy day when I get a copy of the finished book in the mail.
 But the truth is, I don't read it.
 I've already read it a gazillion times, so I just make sure it wasn't printed upside down or backward, and then I put it on the bookshelf and prepare to share it with others.

 I enjoy reading and writing fiction, too.
 I always have a novel or two in progress.

 Kids Ask: Where do you live?

-I've lived in seven different states during my life: Vermont, Michigan, Virginia, New Jersey, New York, North Dakota, and South Carolina.
+I've lived in eight different states during my life: Vermont, Michigan, Virginia, New Jersey, New York, North Dakota, South Carolina, and Tennessee.
+Now I live in Greeneville, Tennessee, a friendly town in the Appalachian Mountains.
 Wherever I've lived, I've discovered wonderful friends and great stories.